lavifb/HeisDMRG/README.md

 	- Runge-Kutta evolution

 - Performance improvements
-	- Symmetry to reduce dim of H
+	- Symmetry/conserved quantum nums to reduce dim of H
 	- Use sparse matrix for H
 	- Eigenstate guessing